EdgarasSp/Tic-Tac-Toe/README.md

 ## **5.1.
 Essential Features**

-There are 4 essential features to implement in the future:
+There are 2 essential features to implement in the future:

-1. __Leaderboard__
+1. __PvP Games__
-	* Create a local leaderboard for the player to compete for the high score.
-2. __Multiplayer__
-	* create new game mode to allow 2 player to play either to guess same word one player using on screen keyboard and the other using on screen keyboard.
-In addition players could set a word for each other to guess.
-3. __Dynamics Word Generator__
-	* Generate words from online libraries.
-4. __Continue Game function__
-	* When player wins a game, give them option to continue the streak with score increasing further.
-To allow more competitive leaderboards.

-## **5.2.
-Additional Features**

-There are 2 non-essential features to implement in the future:

-1. __Random Word Generator__
-	* Player could generate a random letter to guess on behalf of them.

-2. __Share Game Option__
-	* Implement lings to share the game with other players.
+	* add fnction for player v player

+2. __Improve Random number generator__
+	* Instead of random number, create a function to check for hgh risk moves and cover them for example in 4 x 4 game if already 3 in row block 4 in next move.

 # **6. Deployment**
 > ##### [Table of Content](#table-of-contents)

 ## **6.1.
-Deployment to GitHub**
+Deployment to \Heroku**

-The project was developed using [GitPod](https://gitpod.io/), pushed to [GitHub Repository](https://github.com/EdgarasSp/hangman) and deployed via GitHub pages.
+The project was developed using [GitPod](https://gitpod.io/), pushed to [GitHub Repository](https://github.com/EdgarasSp/Tic-Tac-Toe) and deployed via Heroku.
+The Code Institute provided a [template](https://github.com/Code-Institute-Org/python-essentials-template) which was cloned and used for the main structure of the repository.

 The steps to deploy outlined below:

-The Code Institute provided a [template](https://github.com/Code-Institute-Org/gitpod-full-template) which was cloned and used for the main structure of the repository, then created into a GitPod repository.
-To achieve the above, the below process can be followed for deployment:

-1. Go to the [GitHub Repository](https://github.com/EdgarasSp/hangman) home page.
+To deploy to Heroku from its [GitHub repository](https://github.com/EdgarasSp/Tic-Tac-Toe) the following steps were taken:

+- Log into or register new account at [Heroku](https://www.heroku.com/).
-2. Click "Settings" in the ribbon of links below the title of the project.
+- Click the button **New** in top right corner of the dashboard.
-3. Click "Pages" on the side bar.
-4. Select "Branch: main" where it asks for the source.
-5. Hit "Save" and wait for a few minutes.
-6. Refresh the page and click the green link with the deployed page [deployed page](https://edgarassp.github.io/hangman/).
+- From the drop-down menu select **Create new app**.
+- Enter your apps name in the first field and select your region.
+- Click on **Create App** if you are happy with your choices.
+- Once you the app is made you will see yourself within **Deploy** tab.
+Press on **Settings** tab.
+- Once you are in the **Settings** tab scroll down till you find **Config Vars**.
+- Press the button **Reveal Config Vars** and for 'KEY' field, type in PORT and for the value field type in '8000'.
+Press the **Add** button.
+- Scroll down to **Buildpacks**.
+Click the button **Add buildpack** and select 'python'.
+Do the same step and add 'node.js'.
+**PYTHON MUST BE ON TOP OF THE BUILDPACKS.
+IF IN YOUR CASE NODE.JS IS FIRST, CLICK AND DRAG PYTHON TO TOP AND SAVE.**
+- Return back to the **Deploy** tab.
+From the deployment method, select 'Github' as the deployment.
+- You will be asked to connect your github account.
+Confirm and proceed.
+- Search for your repository name and connect.
+- Once that is done and successfully connected, select how you want to push updates from the following options.

+  _Clicking **Enable Automatic Deploys**.
+This will update once you push updates to your Github._

+  _Selecting the correct branch for deployment from drop-down menu and pressing **Deploy Branch** button.
+This will have to be done everytime manually._

 ## **6.2.
 Cloning on GitHub**

 You will need to have a [GitHub ](https://github.com) account and it is advised to install the [GitPod Chrome Extension](https://www.gitpod.io/docs/browser-extension/).
 To clone the project into your own repository follow the below steps :

 1. Log in to your [GitPod account](https://gitpod.io/) .
-2. Open the [Project Repository](https://github.com/EdgarasSp/hangman) in a new tab.
+2. Open the [Project Repository](https://github.com/EdgarasSp/Tic-Tac-Toe) in a new tab.
 3. Click on the green "GitPod" button to the top right of the project.
 4. This will automatically create a new GitPod workspace for you to work on.
 5. You can type in any name of your choosing.